JerrodBolton/Jerrod-Bolton/JC.md

  * Take something **in** / **out** put something

 When you put something in ("") that means the coder said it.

+## With JavaScript

+ * you have **expression** and **operators**
+ * There are two  more type of styles loops
+  - For
+  1. The number oof was you want this to happen.

+  2. > When is used the amount of times you want the loops to happen.

+ - While
+This will continue to happen [until it meets its terms]

+-
+#### operators

+* Assignment operators

+That is, x = y assigns the value of y to x.

+* Comparison operators

+* Arithmetic operators

+* Bitwise operators

+* Logical operators

+* String operators

+* Conditional (ternary) operator

+* Comma operator

+* Unary operators

+* Relational operators